 Previous to my career in Naturopathic Medicine I worked in a community health center in Manaus, Brazil and alongside traditional healers in Q`eqchi, Gutemala.
-And after working as a medic in the Canadian Forces for more than fifteen years I learned to appreciate the balance between modern medicine and traditional healing.
+And after working as a medic in the Canadian Forces for nearly twenty years I learned to appreciate the balance between modern medicine and traditional healing.
 With my eclectic background in science, education, hands-on learning and practical application, I gained a deep understanding of health and wellbeing.
-Now in my practice I am always drawing from my expertise to treat every individual with respect and develop treatment plans that seek to alleviate symptoms while improving overall health.
-As a Doctor of Naturopathic Medicine I see myself as a general practitioner in natural medicine suited to address a wide range of health concerns from the common cold to more complicated chronic health conditions.
+Now in my practice I’m always drawing from my expertise to treat every patient individually and develop treatment plans that seek to alleviate symptoms while improving overall health.
+As a Naturopathic Doctor I see myself as a general practitioner in natural medicine suited to address a wide range of health concerns from the common cold to more complicated chronic health conditions.

-In addition to my private practice I am an instructor for the Canadian School of Natural Nutrition, clinical faculty at the Canadian College of Naturopathic Medicine, and a medic for the Canadian Forces.
-In my spare time I also enjoy listening to Indian classical music, spending time outdoors, camping, skiing, hiking, mountain biking and playing almost every racquet sport.
+In addition to my private practice I’m a member of the academic and clinical faculty at the Canadian College of Naturopathic Medicine.
+In my spare time I also enjoy listening to Indian classical music, spending time outdoors, camping, skiing, running and gardening.
 Thank you for visiting my website and for taking time to read about Naturopathic Medicine.

 Dr. Romi Raina ND